guru-sai-shreesh/foyer/README.md

    flutter run
    ```

-   This command will build the project and deploy it to the connected device or emulator.
+   This command will build the project and deploy it to the connected device or can use F5 to RUN.

 Make sure you have Flutter SDK installed and properly configured before attempting these steps.
 Also, ensure that your development environment meets the project's specific requirements, such as the Flutter SDK version and any additional dependencies mentioned in the project's documentation or README file.